 Foreigners who meet the specific criteria of one of the four main classifications of G visas may be eligible for the respective G visa in Nevada.
 The consular officer will decide whether the applicant qualifies for the visa.

-- G-1 visa in Nevada: Permanent mission members of a recognized government to a designated international organization are eligible for a G-1 visa;
+- G-1 visa: Permanent mission members of a recognized government to a designated international organization are eligible for a G-1 visa;

-- G-2 visa in Nevada: Representatives of a recognized government traveling to the U.S. temporarily to attend meetings of a designated international organization are qualified to petition for a G-2 visa;
+- G-2 visa: Representatives of a recognized government traveling to the U.S. temporarily to attend meetings of a designated international organization are qualified to petition for a G-2 visa;

-- G-3 visa in Nevada: Representatives of non-recognized or non-member governments are eligible for G-3 visas;
+- G-3 visa: Representatives of non-recognized or non-member governments are eligible for G-3 visas;

-- G-4 visa in Nevada: Individuals who are coming to the U.S. to take up an appointment at a designated international organization, including the United Nations may qualify for a G-4 visa.
+- G-4 visa: Individuals who are coming to the U.S. to take up an appointment at a designated international organization, including the United Nations may qualify for a G-4 visa.

 Note that G visas are meant only for foreigners whose travel to the U.S. is pursuant to official government duties.